mbfoss/ezpick.nvim/README.md

 Notes:

+- `live_grep` searches the in-memory text of open buffers, so unsaved modifications are included; files with no open buffer are searched on disk.
 - `lsp_definitions`, `lsp_declarations`, `lsp_implementations` and
   `lsp_type_definitions` jump straight to their target on a single result.
 - `lsp_workspace_symbols` asks the server once with an empty query and filters